Translations of Safety Data Sheets (SDS)

-Did you know that technical translation services actually save lives?
+Did you know that safety data sheet translation actually saves lives?
 It may sound like an outlandish claim to make, but it is true.
 When dealing with hazardous chemicals, workplace documents that inform employees on the best way to handle such substances – called Safety Data Sheets (SDSs) – can mean the difference between safety and catastrophic injury.
 As a consequence, if your company employs a multilingual workforce, then such sensitive workplace documents need to be translated accurately the first time.
 At a time of emergency, your workforce needs to know how to immediately respond, and a language barrier cannot get in the way.

-When dealing with such important documents involving worker safety, you need professional, experienced technical translators who can translate them to Spanish, Russian, Chinese, Korean, Vietnamese, Burmese, Polish, and other languages.
+When dealing with such important documents involving worker safety, you need professional, experienced technical translators who can translate them to Spanish, Russian, Simplified Chinese, Korean, Vietnamese, Burmese, Polish, Traditional Chinese, Hungarian, and other languages.
 You can rely on the technical translation services provided by All Language Alliance, Inc. to give you the kind of accuracy in translation that you need for your important workplace safety documents.

-• What is an SDS, and why is it so important?
+• What is an SDS, and why are SDS Translation Services so important?

 The United States Department of Labor’s Occupational Safety and Health Administration (OSHA) mandates that chemical manufacturers, distributors, or importers provide Safety Data Sheets (SDSs), formerly known as Material Safety Data Sheets or MSDSs, to clearly communicate the dangers of hazardous chemical products.
 Beginning in 2015 OSHA required that SDSs be in a uniform format regardless of the company or industry.